Andreea010/Web/README.md

-# Lab 4 - Quiz app
+# Lab 4 - Quiz app - Birsan Andreea, FAF-193

 ## Story
 Imagine, you're a developer at Sunny Entertainment GK, Tokyo.
 Ni hao.
 The company is struggling to find customers in Tokyo, so the marketing department proposes to launch a proof-of-concept app for running quizzes.
 The marketing campaign starts soon and you have to develop the app itself.